#Things to do

 Top Dublin Attractions

 Revisit one of Dublin’s most iconic attractions and enjoy panoramic city views from the Gravity Bar.
-Even locals often forget just how impressive the experience is.
+Even locals often forget just how impressive the experience is - you can combine this with the DoDublin Hop-on Hop-off Tour and enjoy great savings with this combo!

-Step inside Trinity College to explore the historic Long Room library and see the Book of Kells.
+Step inside Trinity College to explore the historic Long Room library and see the Book of Jells.
 It’s a must-visit that feels just as special the second (or third) time around.

 The Ghostbus Tour is one of the top things to do on the haunted house on wheels where Dubliners can learn about the darker side of Dublin with professional actors